-This is a chronological blog of the ski trip I’m on.
+This is a chronological blog of this year’s ski season.

 The beginning: It’s January 4th, 2019 and in less than two weeks I’ll be heading out for 46 days on what’s become an annual ski adventure.
 This year I’ll be leaving from my home near Taos, NM, where on snowy New Year’s Day we showed a 45″ mid-mountain base and great skiing, in my old 2001 pick-up truck headed for skiing in Colorado, Wyoming, Montana, and British Columbia; then back down through Washington, Idaho, Utah, back into Colorado, and home for great Taos NM Spring skiing with friends both old and new…fun just thinking about it.
 Part of the way I’ll be traveling and skiing with buddies, and some of the time I’ll be alone.
 If anyone would like to meet along the way you’ll find the complete itinerary below or, if you would just like to tag along virtually, bookmark and check this blog from time to time as I’ll be updating it along the way.
 Here’s wishing you all an equally great start to the new year!

 Note: Click on “2019 Ski Trip Final” link to download Excel file for itinerary/lodging detail.
 Click on resort names for ski area information.